rkzheng99/SyncVIS/README.md

 ## :sparkles:Visualization

 ### Fast-Moving Instances
 In this part, we present you several cases showing that our model is capable of tracking and segmenting instances with greater velocity.
+These results demonstrate that with our video-frame synchronization, SyncVIS is able to depict the trajectories and appearances of these fast-moving objects.

 #### Racing Car
 We demonstrate that our SyncVIS shows the ability of segmenting and tracking fast-moving racing cars with precision and consistency.